QuickBase/interview-demos/ai/README.md

 ## Requirements

 ### Goal
-Create a command-line Python program that compares semantic searches based on embeddings.
+Create a command-line Python program that retrieves the APP JSON document.
 - Below is the  “data set” of 2 applications. “: CRM App and Inventory App
-- Generate embeddings for both datasets and save them.
-Given a new JSON, compare the embeddings and return the best match.
+- Given a new JSON object, return the best match.

+### Guardrails
-- Please use Python 3. x
+- Please use Python 3.
+Please use best practices from Python.
+- Please provide tests for the main program functionality.
+- Please be prepared to answer questions on what "Best Match" is and how you would evaluate future changes of algorithms.
+- Please provide a file with instructions on how to run the program and the tests.
+- Please ensure you think of Error Cases, Failure Cases, Negative Flows
+- Avoid using a library/tool/service that is already doing a  `similarity_search`.
+We would like to see how you implement it.
+- Please use whatever library you prefer to generate embeddings and distance functions.
+You may also use Python libraries to help with tasks like requests or mocks.

+### Stretch Goals
+- As a stretch, you can also implement given an App Description, find the best match
-- You can use whatever library you prefer to generate embedding.
-But as a stretch, you can use AWS Bedrock/GCP/Azure to demonstrate your cloud knowledge.
+- As a stretch, you can use AWS Bedrock/GCP/Azure to demonstrate your cloud knowledge.
 This is completely optional
-- Avoid using a library that already does a  `similarity_search`.
-We would like to see how you implement it.

-### Need
-- Please use best practices from Python.
-- Please provide unit tests for the main program functionality.
-- You may also use any Python libraries to help you with tasks, such as requests or mock.
-- Please provide a file with instructions on how to run the Python program and the tests.
+- As a stretch, you can also containerize your application to demonstrate your knowledge of operations.
+This is completely optional

 ### Data Set